Vision to Goal Setting

 Strategies for Goal #1

-- Relationships: PAC events (Welcome Back BBQ, Movie night, Book Fair, Spring Fair) family groupings, buddy classes, Roots of Empathy, Tea and Talk, Peer Leaders, reading buddies, playground pals, student of the week, monthly staff connection events,
+- Relationships: PAC events (Welcome Back BBQ, Movie night, Book Fair, Spring Fair) family groupings, buddy classes, Roots of Empathy, Tea and Talk, Peer Leaders, reading buddies, peer leaders, lunch monitors for primary classes, student of the week, monthly staff connection events,

-Implement a common school-wide approach toward teaching social-emotional skills
+Implement a common school-wide approach toward inclusion and teaching social-emotional skills

 - Educate all staff including support staff and itinerant